Table of Contents

-As the government pursues its ambitious dream to provide ‘Housing for All by 2022’, it has unveiled a draft tenancy law, in order to boost supply in the rental housing segment.
-The Model Tenancy Act 2019, aims to make renting more lucrative for both, landlords and tenants by plugging the many gaps that currently exist in policies regulating the rental housing segment.
+As the government pursues its ambitious dream to provide ‘Housing for All by 2022’, it unveiled a draft tenancy law, in order to boost supply in the rental housing segment.
+The Model Tenancy Act 2019, aims to make renting more lucrative for both, landlords and tenants, by plugging the many gaps that currently exist in policies regulating the rental housing segment.

 Let us scrutinise how the Model Tenancy Act 2019 aims to fix this problem, so that the demand-supply gap is bridged.